Allom History, Family Crest & Coats of Arms

 Early History of the Allom family

-Another 237 words (17 lines of text) covering the years 1066, 1758, 1790, 1655 and 1685 are included under the topic Early Allom History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Allom research.
+Another 119 words (8 lines of text) covering the years 1066, 1758, 1790, 1655 and 1685 are included under the topic Early Allom History in all our PDF Extended History products and printed products wherever possible.

 Allom Spelling Variations